 • Raising public awareness of SSE in national TV and radio.

-UNRISD’s specific contribution to this project will be analysis of the comparative data produced by the country research teams and the translation of project findings into non-academic products, such as policy briefs.
+UNRISD’s specific contribution to this project will be analysis of the comparative data produced by the country research teams and the translation of project findings into transdisciplinary communications products, such as policy briefs.

 The project is funded by the Swiss Network for International Studies (SNIS).